asmacdo/sig-contributor-strategy/website/content/guides/GitHub/issue-labels.md

+---
+title: "Issue Labels for New Contributors"
-# Issue Labels for New Contributors
+linkTitle: "Issue Labels for New Contributors"
+type: docs
+date: 2020-09-29
+description: >
+  Curate your issues and apply labels that attract new contributors.
+---

 A great way to encourage new contributors is to curate issues that are suitable for people new to the project and make them easy to find.
 There are two common